 OBJECTIVE To promote Acadian forest characteristics through the use of natural regeneration.
-INDICATOR ATOR Proportion of even-aged management regenerated naturally.
-RGET turally regenerate with appropriate species 50% total even-aged management area.
-VARIANCE +/- 10% 2020 Update In 2020, 60% of the total even-aged management area was naturally regenerated.
+INDICATOR OR Proportion of even-aged management regenerated naturally.
+TARGET Naturally regenerate with appropriate species 50% of total even-aged management area.
+VARIANCE +/- 10% 2021 Update In 2021, 36% of the total even-aged management area was naturally regenerated.
+This is lower than in previous years due to increased planting efforts on Cape Breton in 2021.